Firefox Monitor - Frequently asked questions

 Anti-virus software cannot:

-- Prevent someone from hacking into a website and stealing your login credentials if you have an account with that site.
+- Prevent someone from hacking into a website and stealing your login credentials.

-- Prevent someone who has your password from logging in.
+- Prevent someone who has your password from logging in to one of your accounts.

-- Always detect scam or phishing emails that prompt you to enter your email and password.
+- Always detect scam or phishing emails that prompt you to enter your email address and password.

 Questions about Firefox Monitor